 We found that an SMS code sent to a recovery phone number helped block 100% of automated bots, 96% of bulk phishing attacks, and 76% of targeted attacks.

 This sentence is not wrong, but it is easy to misinterpret.
 Automated bots on login are heavily associated with credential stuffing but that is not what is being described here.
 The chart that follows the quote describes the results more precisely:

 Two-factor authentication protects automated account takeovers by bots.
 Credential stuffing is not an account takeover and lumping them together misrepresents the point of credential stuffing attacks.
-The point of a credential stuffing attack is to boil a list of mostly-junk credentials into a list of valid accounts for a service.
+The point of a credential stuffing attack is to boil a list of mostly-junk credentials into a list of valid credentials per service.
 If a service presents its 2FA gate to the user after they have entered in a good username and password then a credential stuffing attack still results in a list of valid accounts.
 What it doesn’t lead to is an immediate account takeover.
 This is an important nuance and, without acknowledging it, the phrasing leaves people thinking that 2FA is a silver bullet and that a silver bullet exists at all.

 2FA is an important, valuable defense that does add value but there are no silver bullets against account takeover attacks.
 Accounts for big-name services have so much value locked away that attackers will iterate until they find something that works.